 DP: Set apart not only by his excellent camera department initials, DP also has strong networking skills.
 He was the on duty lifeguard during a beach shoot at El Matador, and stuck around camera team observing our process.
 Turned out DP was also a broadcast AC, and I’ve hired him to camera PA since then.

 One thing in common with these stories is that you don’t see “I was wowed by their encyclopedic knowledge and 10 page resumé.”
 These people were in the early stages of their careers when we met, and I got to cheer them on (and hire them) as they climbed the camera department ladder.
 The common threads in these success stories are work ethic, follow-through, making the most of opportunities, and being a cool person.
-There’s often some prep shadowing involved too but that’s just one way to get a foot in the door.

 Looking the Part